STEP 1 – RELEASE

 On your first day as withdrawal begins, your body begins to cleanse itself.

-For some patients, we recommend the Bridge, an FDA approved medical device, which helps curb the effects of opiate and alcohol withdrawal within 8-10 minutes of application.
+For some patients, we recommend the Bridge, an FDA approved medical device, which helps curb the effects of opiate withdrawal within 8-10 minutes of application.

 We are currently the only facility in our area offering this technology.